nofaily/athan-automation/README.md

 ```

 Update the following settings:
-- `lighttpd_base_url` - Your server's IP address (doesn't have to be lighttpd, any webserver would work fine)
+- `lighttpd_base_url` - Your server's IP address or url (doesn't have to be lighttpd, any webserver would work fine as long as it can serve files from `/var/www/html/athan`)
 - `athan_device` - Name of your Chromecast device
 - `iftar_device` - Device for Ramadan announcements
 - Volume levels as preferred